Nibezak/payflow-package/docs/core/starter-kits.md

 ## Introduction

-If you want to get up and running quickly to review Lunar, this section is for you.
+If you want to get up and running quickly to review Payflow, this section is for you.

 ## Livewire Starter Kit

-Lunar provides a starter kit as a reference to help you build your own custom e-commerce app.
+Payflow provides a starter kit as a reference to help you build your own custom e-commerce app.
 The starter kit is built using Laravel Livewire (as is our admin hub).
 You can quickly see how to load products, collections, use the cart and checkout.

-If you would prefer to install Lunar into your own Laravel application, please follow the [installation instructions](/core/installation).
+If you would prefer to install Payflow into your own Laravel application, please follow the [installation instructions](/core/installation).

 ## Requirements